 Andrea Chandler went to her local pharmacy a few weeks ago hoping to get the opiates she needed to manage her chronic pain.
 Because of new regulations, however, she couldn’t get her medication and eventually went into withdrawal.
 She spent the next several days experiencing “tremors, nausea, drooling, and restless leg syndrome along with moderately uncontrolled pain,” she says.
 For Chandler, “moderately uncontrolled pain” means that she can’t get out of bed except for trips to the bathroom.
 “On bad days it’s nearly impossible to care for myself.”

 Chandler is a 40-year-old veteran and farmer living in central Virginia.
 She’s been managing chronic pain for the past 15 years due to a variety of health problems, including a rotator-cuff injury from her time in the Navy, and osteoarthritis in her hands.
 She also has fibromyalgia, a “fancy ways of saying my muscles and tendons hurt a lot and no one knows why,” she says.
-Even though she had a legal prescription, Chandler had to go through withdrawal.
-She spent a week incapacitated.

 For Chandler, managing pain involves “an ungodly regimen of drugs, mild exercise, meditation, and profanity.”
 Her last resort is hydrocodone, the most commonly prescribed opiate in the US, according to the Drug Enforcement Agency (DEA).
 She takes it in the form of Vicodin.